timostamm/protobuf-ts/MANUAL.md

 Response trailers are a very useful feature, but for simple unary calls, awaiting two promises is cumbersome.
 For this reason, the `UnaryCall` itself is awaitable, and will reject if an error status is received.
-Instead of awaiting `call.response`, you can simple await the
+Instead of awaiting `call.response`, you can simply await the call:
-call:

 ```typescript
 let {response} = await service.myMethod(foo);